'Lifeguards were in swimsuits coming out wet': Crews battle huge blaze at Scarborough rec centre | CBC News

 Coming at you Live!!! <a href="https://twitter.com/CP24?ref_src=twsrc%5Etfw">@CP24</a> <a href="https://t.co/uJZfvkMZG6">pic.twitter.com/uJZfvkMZG6</a>—@turningcanuck

-Daniel Zilisch, a Scarborough resident, told CBC News he was at the centre to go skating with his son when they heard the alarm.
+Daniel Zilisch, a Scarborough resident, told CBC Toronto he was at the centre to go skating with his son when they heard the alarm.

 "We thought it was just some kid or something, but then we looked at the roof of the place and it was smoking," Zilisch said.